CCG Assurance Framework

 Our performance is regularly assessed by NHS England in relation to a large number of indicators through the CCG Improvment Assesment Framework.
 This process has been designed to provide confidence to internal and external stakeholders and the wider public that we are operating effectively to commission safe, high-quality and sustainable services within our available resources.

-For 2017/18, NHS England assessed us as 'Good' overall in our annual review and have demonstrated improvements in a range of clinical areas in the 2017-18 annual performance assessment:
+For 2018/19, NHS England assessed us as 'Good' overall in our annual review.
+Additionally, we have also acheived a 'Good' raitng for four of the six clinical priority areas set by NHS England.

 We continue to make significant progress and the overall assesment of 'Good' reflects the improvements we have implemented, in particular, the reduction of our financial deficit.
 Key achievements: